wp-media/engineering-handbook/technical_standards/node/style_lint.md

 # Code Styling & Linting

 Maintaining high code quality is essential for building reliable, maintainable Node.js applications.
-This guide outlines our approach to linting and code quality tools, including ESLint configuration and TypeScript considerations.
+This guide outlines our approach to linting and code quality tools.
+Our recommended tool for this is ESLint.

 ## ESLint Configuration

-ESLint helps catch bugs, enforce coding standards, and maintain consistency across the codebase.
-Our approach emphasizes modern configuration practices.

 ### Modern ESLint Setup (v9+)

 ESLint v9 introduced "flat config," a simpler and more powerful configuration system.
-We use this approach for all new projects.
+We recommend this approach.
 1. **Create a flat config file**

    Create `eslint.config.js` in your project root: